ericrqs/Juniper-vMX/README.md

     - each new vMX resource port
     - its assigned virtual L2 port
 1. Move connectors from the vMX template resource to the new vMX resource
-1. Add a service VNF Cleanup Service with an attached hook vnf_cleanup_orch_hook_post_teardown
+1. Add services VNF Cleanup Service with the attached hook vnf_cleanup_orch_hook_post_teardown:
+    - Delete vMX resource
+    - Delete virtual L2 resource
+    - Delete OpenStack ports and networks that were created outside the cloud provider mechanisms
 1. Platform-specific:
     - OpenStack
         - Power off the vFP(s)
-        - Remove the dummy network connection
+        - Disconnect the dummy network
         - Power on the vFP(s)

 ### Teardown